AlexSterk/homebridge-olisto/README.md

 * platform: Must always be Olisto.
 * triggs: A dictionary of all the triggs you want in homekit
 * triggs/name: The name that you want the button to have in homekit.
-* triggs/type: The your button needs to be either push, switch or outlet.
+* triggs/type: The your button needs to be either push, switch, light or outlet.
 * triggs/connecturl: This is the Connect URL you received from Olisto.